kottans/mock-repo/README.md

 My name is Alyona and I like to be part of the kottans students-team!
 Thanks for the opportunity!
 Link to my [repository](https://github.com/bordun2022/kottans-frontend.git).

+##Hi, everyone!
+I'm Diana.
+Wish you all the best!

 My name is Rost.
 I am from Kharkiv, but now I live in Poltava
 ![my cat](.assets/images/pusha.jpg)
 My [repo] - (https://github.com/R0st/mock-repo)